MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/app-for-employee.md

 ## Share sentiment

-Employees can share their opinion on how they are feeling about returning to workplace.
+Employees can share their opinion on how they are feeling about returning to the workplace.

 On the home page you can give your response for the **Do you feel safe returning to work?** by selecting one of the options available.